 After a couple of months, however, that gets old QUICK.

-End your sleep deprivation THIS WEEK with these SLEEP TRAINING tips: How to get your Baby to Sleep Through the Night
+End your sleep deprivation with these SLEEP TRAINING TIPS: How to get your Baby to Sleep Through the Night

 MY ROOKIE MOM APPROACH: I expected my kids would settle into their own natural schedule and eventually start sleeping through the night when they were ready.

 We didn’t want to follow an intense schedule, put our babies through any traumatic crying, or be “those parents” that had to manipulate every minute of their baby’s day.